 The producer can specify the order in which the local license server picks the hostid type, using the property server.hostType.order in producer-settings.xml.
-For more information about this property, see Reference: Policy Settings for the License Server, entry server.hostType.order.
+For more information about this property, see Reference: License Server Policy Settings, entry server.hostType.order.